thosebeans/configra/README.md

 Using `configra install SET`, configra will `cd` into all the subdirectorys of `SET` and execute the `configra.sh`-scripts **from there** .

 **IMPORTANT**
-By default, `configra.sh` will be a bash-script, but any executable-file can be used, as long as your system can fullfill the dependencies.
+By default, `configrainstall.sh` will be a bash-script, but any executable-file can be used, as long as your system can fullfill the dependencies.